CREESTL/GamefiHill/README.md

 ### Main Functions

 1. `giveMeToken`:
     - Issues one (and only one) token for the caller
     - Can be called by anyone
     - No additional payments except for gas fees
 2. `giveTokenTo`:
     - Issues one (and only one) token for the provided user
     - Can only be called by the owner of the contract
     - No additional payments except for gas fees

-Please note that _both_ functions require a 'uri' string as a parameter.
+Please note that _both_ functions require a `uri` string as a parameter.